Challenges of Generating Structurally Diverse Graphs: Algorithms for diversity optimization

 \subsection{Local optimization algorithm}

 \paragraph{Initial population} The local optimization algorithm supports the same techniques as the genetic algorithm for defining the initial population.
-Namely, we can pass existing graphs through command line argument or can generate graphs on the fly from random graph models, e.g., ER-0.5 or ER-mix in our case.
-At the beginning, we compute the fitness $f(G, *) := f(G, S\setminus G)$ for every graph $G$ in the population $S$.
+Namely, we can pass existing graphs through command line argument or can generate graphs on the fly from random graph models, e.g., ER-0.5 or ER-mix.
+At the beginning, we compute the fitness $f(G, S\setminus G)$ for every graph $G$ in the population~$S$.

-Then, we do the following: \begin{enumerate} \item At each iteration, choose a graph with probability inversely proportional to its fitness and denote this graph as $U$.

-\item Pick two distinct vertices $u$ and $v$ from $U$ uniformly at random.
+Then, we do the following: \begin{enumerate} \item At each iteration, choose a graph with probability inversely proportional to its fitness\footnote{For Energy, we sample with probabilities proportional to $-\mathrm{fitness}$.} and denote this graph by $U$. \item Pick two distinct nodes $u$ and $v$ from $U$ uniformly at random.
 If an edge $(u, v)$ exists in $U$, remove it.
 Otherwise, add $(u, v)$ to the edge list of $U$.
-Using this atomic operation, we obtain a changed graph $U'$. \item Compute the fitness $f(U',*)$.
-Note that this value is already computed and cached. \item If $f(U', *) > f(U, *)$, replace $U$ by $U'$.
-Otherwise, do nothing and repeat the process. \item Similarly to the genetic algorithm, we track the previous $K$ attempts and if they fail, we accept the replacement among the last $K$ attempts with the lowest difference between $f(U_{k}' , *)$ and $f(U_k, *)$. \item Repeat the process $L$ times, where $L$ is the total number of attempts. \end{enumerate}
+Using this atomic operation, we obtain a changed graph $U'$. \item Compute the fitness $f(U',S\setminus U)$. \item If $f(U', S\setminus U) > f(U, S\setminus U)$, replace $U$ by $U'$.
+Otherwise, do nothing and repeat the process. \item Similarly to the genetic algorithm, we track the previous $K$ attempts and if they fail, we accept the replacement among the last $K$ attempts with the lowest difference between $f(U_{k}' , S\setminus U_k)$ and $f(U_k, S\setminus U_k)$. \item Repeat the process $L$ times, where $L$ is the total number of attempts. \end{enumerate}